 Proceed as follows:

-1. Log on to the system in client 000 and call transaction SNRO.
+Step 1) Log on to the system in client 000 and Execute t-code SNRO.

-2. Select the object SPO_NUM and choose the button: Number ranges.
+Step 2) Select the object SPO_NUM and click the Change button.

 The size of the interval also determines the maximum number of spool requests that can exist in the system.
 To ensure that the system performance does not deteriorate, you must use RSPO0041 or RSPO1041 on a regular basis to delete spool requests that are no longer required.
 The number of spool requests that can be held "officially" in the system depends to a great extent on the capacity of the database and the database computer.
 Only the number of spool requests simultaneously held in the system is relevant, not the size of the number intervals.